Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 One: IG.
 The other four brokers in this ranking (Capital.com, Pepperstone, CMC Markets, Trade Nation) require their proprietary platforms for the spread-betting product.
 MT4 mode at those four is CFD-only.

-This matters for UK traders specifically because spread betting is currently tax-free for retail clients (HMRC classifies it as gambling).
-If you want the UK tax wrapper and the MT4 interface together, IG is your only option on this list.
-For the wider list of UK brokers that pair MT4 with spread betting (including non-funded brokers TIC has not tested), see our spread-betting MT4 sister page.
-Most articles ranking UK MT4 brokers do not surface this single-broker reality; we have flagged it explicitly on every TIC page that covers the topic, and verified it directly against each broker's MT4 build during testing.
+This matters for UK traders because spread betting is currently tax-free for retail clients (HMRC classifies it as gambling).
+If you want the UK tax wrapper and the MT4 interface together, IG is your only option here.
+For the wider list of UK brokers pairing MT4 with spread betting (including ones TIC has not funded), see our spread-betting MT4 sister page.
+Most MT4 ranking articles miss this single-broker reality; I verified it directly against each broker's MT4 build during testing.

 Final Thoughts: Three Winners, Pick by Your Priority

-IG wins on range.
-The only platform on this list pairing MT4 with both spread betting and DMA share access.
-EUR/USD on MT4 is 0.1 pip wider than IG's proprietary platform, which costs you roughly £1 per round-trip on a 1-lot position.
-The trade-off is range: 80+ instruments on MT4 versus 17,000+ on the proprietary platform, plus the spread-betting tax wrapper that Pepperstone, Capital.com and CMC do not offer on their MT4 builds.
-If your priority is range or spread betting, IG wins.
+Go with IG if you want range.
+It is the only platform on this list pairing MT4 with both spread betting and DMA share access.
+Yes, EUR/USD on MT4 is 0.1 pip wider than IG's own platform - about £1 per round-trip on a 1-lot position - but you are paying for reach: 80+ instruments on MT4 versus 17,000+ on the proprietary platform, plus the spread-betting tax wrapper that Pepperstone, Capital.com and CMC simply do not offer on MT4.

-Capital.com wins on speed and entry.
-24ms median EUR/USD execution on the MT4 build is the fastest of the five, and the £20 minimum deposit is the lowest of any major UK MT4 broker.
-The trade-offs are honest: the behavioural-feedback flagging system stays on the proprietary platform (it does not migrate to MT4), and the post-50-trade fee gating triggers earlier on MT4 than on the proprietary build.
-If your priority is the gentlest start point or you run latency-sensitive strategies, Capital.com wins.
+Go with Capital.com if you want speed or an easy start.
+Its 24ms median EUR/USD execution was the fastest of the five, and the £20 minimum deposit is the lowest of any major UK MT4 broker.
+Two honest caveats: the behavioural-feedback flagging stays on the proprietary platform (it never reaches MT4), and the post-50-trade fee gating kicks in earlier on MT4 than on the proprietary build.

 FAQs